How to run a GoodReads giveaway with maximal results: 11 tips we know you’ll need

 4. More countries = more exposure.
 I’ve made it a point to offer my giveaways for all the countries listed and not just the US.
 More often than not, a US user wins anyway (since they are the most populous on the site).
 Still, when an international person wins, I pony up the $16.95 for postage and honor my commitment.
 There aren’t as many giveaways for international users, and I know they appreciate being included!

 5. Make your giveaway description compelling.
 It’s all too easy to simply copy-paste your back cover synopsis into the giveaway description box.
 Don’t!
 Through trial and error, I found that review blurbs work best here.
 Also note any awards you may have won.
-If readers want a synopsis, they can easily click over to your book listing on GoodReads to learn about it.
+If readers want a synopsis, they can easily click over to your book listing on Goodreads to learn about it.
 I’ve pasted the giveaway description that works best for my book to give you an idea.

 AUTOGRAPHED COPY